ruimoliveira/citra/ESOF-docs/Assignment 1.md

--Brief description of the project
+**Brief description of the project**

->Citra is an experimental open-source Nintendo 3DS emulator/debugger written in C++.
-It is written with portability in mind, with builds actively maintained for Windows, Linux and OS X. Citra only emulates a subset of 3DS hardware, and therefore is generally only useful for running/debugging homebrew applications.
-At this time, Citra is even able to boot several commercial games!
-Most of these do not run to a playable state, but we are working every day to advance the project forward.
+As described in the Read Me file, Citra is an open-source and passion driven Nintendo 3DS emulator/debugger written in C++ is written so builds can be actively maintained for Windows, Linux and OS X. At this time, Citra is able to boot many commercial games, most of which do not run to a playable state yet, but are being worked on every day to advance the project forward.

--Development Process
+**Development Process**

 Incremental development and delivery
 • Develop the system in increments and evaluate each